andrewbihl/bsed/README.md

 # Motivation

-**TLDR**: Most batch text processing tools are too complex for the very occasional user. bsed has simple, english syntax with bash autocomplete so that you don't have to go searching Stackoverflow each time you need sed/awk/Perl.
+**TLDR**: Most batch text processing tools are too complex for the very occasional user. bsed has simple, english syntax with bash autocomplete so that you don't have to go searching Stackoverflow each time you need sed/AWK/Perl.

-Many common text transformations are fit for tools such as grep, sed, and awk.
+Many common text transformations are fit for tools such as grep, sed, and AWK.
 These utilities allow for fast modification of text in one operation (as opposed to interactive text editors).
 Being command line tools, they also allow for piping of outputs into subsequent commands.
 Finally, they are common default software on many systems, making them easy to rely on and good subjects for to find support/help.